mboudraa/perfly-vertx/README.md

 ## Getting started
 ### Requirements

-* npm
-* mosquitto
-* bourbon

-In case you need to install Mosquitto, the recommended way is via Homebrew:
+In case you need to install Mosquitto, visit  [ http://mosquitto.org/download](http://mosquitto.org/download) to know how to install mosquitto:

-	brew update
-	brew install mosquitto

 ### Configuration